 4. Resource Reports

 How do you know who is doing what when?
 You could go through the entire project plan and work out the resource allocations by hand.
 That would take a lot of time, and be mind-numbingly dull as well.
 Or you could use your project management planning software to work it all out for you.
-Most software tools, whether they are standalone Gantt chart software or fully-featured project tools with integrated timesheets, will have the option to create a resource report.
+Most software tools, whether they are a standalone Gantt chart software or fully-featured project tools with integrated timesheets, will have the option to create a resource report.

 The resource report will show you the breakdown of which project team member is allocated to which task on which day.
 They can also be used to pinpoint over allocation problems – where a team member is allocated to more than one task.
 Obviously they can’t work on two things at once, so if you don’t pick up these problems you’ll find that your project plan slips behind schedule.
 Use the resource report to ensure that you haven’t got clashes for individuals and reschedule those tasks as necessary.